Kaenguru-Knobel-Kette/invisibilityEyeGlitchFix/README.md

 `npm run build` creates the dist folder.
 In the dist folder will be a built index.js JavaScript file (concatenating javascript files you required using //= require), the entire contents of your partials folder, and your module.json file.

 `npm run release` creates the releases folder.
 In the releases folder will be a ZIP archive in the format noDistantLODforNPCs-v{version}.zip.
 This archive is a release archive that you can upload and share with people.
 It's set up so users can install it through zEdit's Manage Extensions window.

+`npm run test` installs the patcher in zEdit for quick testing.
+Variable `zEditPath` in gulpfile.js must be set to your zEdit installation.
+This will overwrite an already exisiting patcher with the same name!